-The Love Israel Family, the largest and most prominent communal group in the Washington to emerge during the 1960s and 1970s counterculture, was located in Seattle between 1968 and 1984 and in rural Snohomish County for 20 more years.
-Its founder and leader, born Paul Erdmann (b.
-1940) in Germany, was raised primarily in Seattle and became drawn to the hippie culture.
-A seeker after spiritual truths, in October 1968, he gathered a half-dozen friends at a bungalow on Seattle's Queen Anne Hill.
+The Love Israel Family, the largest and most prominent communal group in the Washington to emerge during the 1960s and 1970s counterculture, was located in Seattle from 1968 to 1984 and in rural Snohomish County for 20 more years.
+Its founder and leader, born Paul Erdmann (1940-2016) in Germany, was raised primarily in Seattle and became drawn to the hippie culture.
+A seeker of spiritual truths, he gathered a half-dozen friends at a bungalow on Seattle's Queen Anne Hill in October 1968.
 Shortly thereafter, he divined that his name had become Love Israel.
 Followers originally and later also adopted the Israel surname along with first names that represented virtues or biblical figures.
-Their untraditional spiritual teachings and experimentation with sexual, drug, and other lifestyle practices aroused curiosity and controversy.
-The Family expanded to approximately 350 members plus others who visited briefly, and they acquired more than a dozen homes and established businesses on the hilltop.
+Their untraditional spiritual teachings and experimentation with sex, drugs, and other lifestyle practices aroused curiosity and controversy.
+The Family expanded to approximately 350 members, plus others who visited briefly, and acquired more than a dozen homes and established businesses on the hilltop.
 But in the early 1980s internal concerns dogged them.
 During a bitter breakup, several key lieutenants of Love led about two-thirds of the members to depart.
-One hundred remaining faithful recouped on a 291-acre ranch near Arlington, in Snohomish County, where they developed a rural, communal lifestyle while still subservient to their leader.
+One hundred remaining faithful recouped on a 291-acre ranch near Arlington, where they developed a rural, communal lifestyle while still subservient to their leader.
 Various entrepreneurial ventures included a gourmet restaurant and small eateries in downtown Arlington, and an annual garlic festival drew crowds to the ranch.
 Their children became active in local schools.
 But financial over-extension forced them to sell this property late in 2003.
-Members scattered while Love acquired a house in a Seattle suburb and retained acreage in northeastern Washington.
+Members scattered, while Love acquired a house in a Seattle suburb and retained acreage in northeastern Washington.
 In the early twenty-first century, many Family members retained a loose connection.

 An American Tradition